-Environmental Component Environmental Effects, in combination with the existing statutory planning/decision-making and consent-granting framework Significant Positive Effect, likely to occur Potential Significant Adverse Effect, if unmitigated Residual Adverse Non-Significant Effects Biodiversity and flora and fauna Contribution towards the protection and management of biodiversity and flora and fauna (in designated sites, including European Sites and Wildlife Sites, and Annexed habitats and species, listed species, ecological connectivity and non-designated habitats) including through: Visitor management strategies; and VEDP requirements for environmental protection and management.
+Environmental Component Environmental Effects, in combination with the existing statutory planning/decision-makir ng and consent-granting framework 80 SEO Codes Significant Positive Effect, likely to occur Potential Significant Adverse Effect, if unmitigated Residual Adverse Non-Significant Effects Journal Biodiversity and flora and fauna Contribution towards the protection and management of biodiversity and flora and fauna (in designated sites, including European Sites and Wildlife Sites, and Annexed habitats and species, listed species, ecological connectivity and non-designated habitats) including through: Visitor management strategies; and VEDP requirements for environmental protection and management.
 Contributes towards the maintenance of existing green infrastructure and its ecosystem services.
 Contribution towards protection of biodiversity and flora and fauna as a result of contributing towards the protection of environmental vectors, air, water and soil.
-Loss of/damage to biodiversity in designated sites (including European Sites and Wildlife Sites) and Annexed habitats and species, listed species, ecological connectivity and non-designated habitats; and disturbance to biodiversity and flora and fauna; Habitat loss, fragmentation and deterioration, including patch size and edge effects; and Loss of an extent of non-protected habitats and species arising from the replacement of seminatural land covers with artificial surfaces arising from projects consented through the statutory planning/consent-granting framework.
+Arising from both construction and operation of tourism related development/activities: Loss of/damage to biodiversity in designated sites (including European Sites and Wildlife Sites) and Annexed habitats and species, listed species, ecological connectivity and non-designated habitats; and disturbance to biodiversity and flora and fauna; Habitat loss, fragmentation and deterioration, including patch size and edge effects; and Disturbance (e.g. due to noise and lighting along transport corridors) and displacement of protected species such as birds and bats.
+Loss of an extent of non-protected habitats and species arising from the replacement of semi-natural land covers with artificial surfaces arising from projects consented through the statutory planning/consent-granting framework.
 Losses or damage to ecology (these would be: in compliance with relevant legislation; and mitigated as projects would demonstrate compliance with various environmental protection and management measures) B1 B2 B3 Population and human health Contribution towards the protection of human health including through VEDP requirements for environmental protection and management.
 Contribution towards the protection of human health as a result of not directing additional tourists towards specific locations in instances where significant problems with critical infrastructure (drinking water, waste water, waste and transport) have been identified.
 Contribution towards the protection amenity usage and access.
-Contribution towards the sustainable growth of tourism and associated sustenance and growth of communities across the Three Peninsulas. environmental vectors such as water are not mitigated.
+Contribution towards the sustainable growth of tourism and associated sustenance and growth of communities in the Burren and Cliffs of Moher area.
+Potential interactions if effects upon environmental vectors such as water are not mitigated.
 Potential interactions if additional tourists are directed towards specific locations in instances where significant problems with critical infrastructure (drinking water, waste water, waste and transport) have been identified.
 Potential interactions with residual effects on environmental vectors.
 This has been mitigated by provisions that have been integrated into the Plan, including those relating to sustainable development, environmental protection and environmental management.
 PHH1

-&lt;sup>81 Effects include in-combination effects - those arising from services, infrastructure and other development (to service development, including tourism) that are planned for and consented through the statutory framework including the NPF, RSES and lower-tier land use plans.
+80 Effects include in-combination effects - those arising from services, infrastructure and other development (to service development, including tourism) that are planned for and consented through the statutory framework including the NPF, RSES and lower-tier land use plans.
 Examples may include developments/operation of developments relating to water services, transport, access or accommodation.
 Mitigation includes that which has been integrated into the Plan - please refer to Section 9 of this report.